 9. Attend clinics with your horse

 Riding lessons are typically the way that we improve our skills.
 While riding lessons generally are short in duration and spread out through time, clinics allow for in-depth learning opportunities.
 They can engender a faster or a different type of growth than lessons alone.
 They can be expensive, but I am glad I have stretched to attend clinics from time to time.
 I particularly learned the value of attending clinics with my horse Bear.
 During our first years together, I had a series of very embarrassing, very public episodes with him when we trailered off my property.
 I became downright fearful of taking him anywhere and thought seriously about selling him.
 But Bear had a lot of really nice qualities.
 And I had a nagging sensation that the problem was mine and not his.
 So on the recommendation of a friend, I signed up for a three-day natural horsemanship clinic with Ed Chambers Horsemanship in Roachdale, Indiana.
 The clinic helped me to see what I needed to do differently.
 I learned that we could in fact work well together when I was more active with my riding and displayed more confidence.
 The clinic activities allowed me to practice supporting Bear during one sticky moment after another in a busy environment.
 I am happy to say that Bear and I went on to have many fun riding adventures after the clinic.
-He is now retired, and I anticipate celebrating our 15 year anniversary and his 25th birthday this Spring.
+He is now retired, and I anticipate celebrating our 15 year anniversary and his 25th birthday in the Spring of 2020.
 Not every clinic that I have attended has been that good a fit, but I now know the powerful, positive changes that can manifest from clinic participation.

 10. Give yourself permission to change